GuenterQuast/PhyPiDAQ/README.md

 Die **deutsche Version** dieses Dokuments findet sich unter dem Link [README_de.md](README_de.md) bzw.
 [README_de.pdf](README_de.pdf) .
 Aktuelle Präsentationen zur Projekt PhyPiDAQ:  http://ekpwww.etp.kit.edu/~quast/Projects/PhyPiDAQ/

+---

-This *python3*  code provides some basic functionality for data acquisition and visualisation like data logger, bar-chart, XY- or oscilloscope display and data recording on disk.
+This *python3*  code provides some basic functionality for data acquisition and visualization like data logger, bar-chart, XY- or oscilloscope display and data recording on disk.

 In addition to the GPIO inputs/outputs of the Raspberry Pi, the analogue-to-digital converters ADS1115 and MCP3008 and PicoScope USB-oscilloscopes are supported as input devices for analogue data, as well as a number of digital sensors using protocols like I²C or SPI.